zperk13/ez_wasm_bindgen_static_closure/README.md

-# A macro to make thead_local static wasm-bindgen closures easier to make.
+# A macro to make thread_local static wasm-bindgen closures easier to make.

 Without this macro: